renventura/wp-auto-login/readme.txt

 Bypass login forms and automatically sign into any account.

 == Description ==
 This plugin was created for quick login when working locally.
 In the settings, you add the username and password for any account (i.e. "admin" and "admin").
-By visiting /wp-admin/?wp_auto_login=true, you will be automatically logged into the account owning the credentials you set.
+By visiting <code>http://mysite.com/wp-admin/?wp_auto_login=true</code>, you will be automatically logged into the account owning the credentials you defined.

 == Installation ==